Edmund Wilson Searby: World War II: liberation of France and death

 Searby’s most significant military actions came during the invasion of Normandy in 1944.
 He landed on Utah Beach in France on August 2, 1944, and participated in the liberation of several French towns, including Châlons-en-Champagne on August 28 and Condé-sur-Marne on August 29.

 Searby’s leadership was integral to the success of these operations, and he became a hero in the region.
 His actions helped inspire troops during the battles that led to the liberation of other towns like Commercy and Atton.

 On September 11, he encountered strong German resistance at Atton, at the foot of the Mousson hill in Meurthe-et-Moselle.
 This hill was vital as an artillery observation post and the key to the 80th Division's crossing of the Moselle.
-On September 14th, after heavy fighting, it was taken at around 1:50 pm, but not consolidated.
+On September 14th, after heavy fighting, it was taken at around 1:50 pm, but the position was not consolidated.
 At 9:30 pm, the Germans counter-attacked.
 Searby accompanied the infantrymen in the attack.
 As Division Artillery Commander, Searby was in the front lines, directing artillery fire to destroy enemy positions.
 Acting as a forward observer, he directed the artillery fire that surprised the German forces and resulted in the complete destruction of two enemy artillery batteries.
-Before the Americans could consolidate their positions, the Nazis counter- attacked in force, supported by a powerful concentration of artillery and mortar fire.
-A shell stopped a German tank that had emerged some 130m from Searby.
-Disregarding his own safety, Searby took the rifle of a wounded soldier and opened fire on the tank crew, who were spraying the American soldiers with automatic weapons.
+Before the Americans could consolidate their positions, the Nazis counter-attacked in force, supported by a powerful concentration of artillery and mortar fire.
+A shell stopped a German tank that had emerged some 130 m from Searby.
+Disregarding his own safety, Searby took the rifle of a wounded soldier and opened fire on the tank crew, who were spraying the American soldiers with automatic weapons fire.
 Searby was killed in the exchange of fire.